 Use ‘t‘ to immediately show statistics

-The output of mmstat can be put to good use for analysing the behaviour of the system and shared memory usage.
+The output of mmstat can be put to good use for analysing the behavior of the system and shared memory usage.
 However it reveals a lot of internal information and there are no guarantees on consistent naming of types between OpenSplice versions.
 There is also no guaranteed relation to the actual number of entities (e.g. due to caching, deferred garbage collection, lazy cleanup).
 Nonetheless given the proper constraints, the following information should help gaining a more in-depth understanding of the types visible in output from a fairly recent version of OpenSplice.

 View statistics relating to readers and writers for a specific topic.